jpoehnelt/blog/src/posts/apps-script-async-await.md

 Google Apps Script is based on the V8 engine and supports the use of Promises, async and await.
 However, there are almost no APIs available that are asynchronous except for the WebAssembly API.

-The [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) API used to run compiled WASM binaries.
-This is a very niche use case and not something that is commonly used in Apps Script.
-WebAssembly is explicitly called out for in the [V8 engine](https://v8.dev/):
+The [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) API is used to run compiled code binaries.
+This is a very niche use case and not something that is commonly used in Apps Script, but WebAssembly is explicitly called out for in the [V8 engine](https://v8.dev/):

 > v8 is Google’s open source high-performance JavaScript and WebAssembly engine, written in C++.
 It is used in Chrome and in Node.js, among others.
 It implements ECMAScript and WebAssembly...